International Triple Helix Institute (ITHI)

 Doctor of Technology Innovation with a focus on social interactions for innovations at the Federal University of Minas Gerais in Belo Horizonte, Brazil, with one year of research at the University of California Berkeley, United States.
 Karla has a Master's in Business Administration, from the Federal University of Minas Gerais in Belo Horizonte, Brazil, and a bachelor's in Industrial Psychology.
 She has an extensive industrial background in parallel with her research, worked for 10 years in high-tech industries as HR Business Partner, HR consultant, and project manager.
 During the last 5 years, Karla has concentrated on her research on how to manage and organize university-industry interactions for continuous innovation and also has been working in the Human Resources field at big tech companies.
 Today, Karla is working at Amazon where she works as an HR Partner to provide support and technical assistance to managers and employees.
 She is a Guest-editor for the Special Issue Triple Helix and the new production of academic knowledge at Industry and Higher Education Journal.
 Further, she works as an HR consultant and advisor to corporations on how to build people's capabilities and inter-organizational networking for innovation.

-Alexander Etzkowitz, MBA.
-(USA)
+Alexander Etzkowitz, MBA, (USA)

 Researcher/Economist/Analyst